 Most homeowners dismiss their attic when it comes to insulating their home.
 It’s not hard to do since the room is out of sight and mind.
 But forgetting to invest in adequate attic insulation, especially in Midwestern homes, is a huge mistake.
 A substantial amount of energy can be lost through attic spaces.
-Heat rises, and without substantial insulation on your home, it will escape quickly.
+Heat rises, and without substantial insulation in your home, it will escape quickly.
 It’s similar to not wearing a hat on your head in the winter months; you’ll become cold rather quickly.

 What’s the best type of insulation for your home?
 That depends on many factors, including whether the space will be used for storage or other uses.
 These are the primary types of attic insulation and their advantages.